sammck-go/wstunnel/README.md

 ### Security

 Encryption is always enabled.
-When you start up a chisel server, it will generate an in-memory ECDSA public/private key pair.
+When you start up a wstunnel server, it will generate an in-memory ECDSA public/private key pair.
 The public key fingerprint will be displayed as the server starts.
 Instead of generating a random key, the server may optionally specify a key seed, using the `--key` option, which will be used to seed the key generation.
 When clients connect, they will also display the server's public key fingerprint.
 The client can force a particular fingerprint using the `--fingerprint` option.
 See the `--help` above for more information.

 ### Authentication